nextgis/docs_ngcom/source/collector.rst

     As an **example** we can describe a task of monitoring of road infrastructure objects' condition.
     A road and operational entity should perform monitoring of roadbed condition.
     Objects of spatial data collecting in this case are roadbed damages.
-    Geographical information in this example consists of such damages' coordinates.
-Attributive information includes damage type, its size, a description of its location within roadbed, a damage's photo.
+    Geographical information in this example is damages coordinates.
+Attributive information includes damage type, its size, a description of its location within roadbed, photos of the damage.
     The NextGIS Collector was developed to simplify the procedure of such data collection and to give an instrument to do it.

-However before a technical description of this system possibilityies we will look at main participants of data collection for better understanding of system work principles.
+However before a technical description of this system possibilities lets look at main participants of data collection for better understanding of how this system works.

 There are two roles in a process of spatial data collection: